DominionDev-coder/Ubuntu-dev-setup/SETUP.md

 ---

-## ✅ Your SSD is now a portable, full-featured DevKit OS.
+## ✅ Your SSD is now a portable, full-featured DevKit OS with Wi-Fi + Bluetooth support.